 min_instances and no more than

 max_instances for each node group (configured during installation and modifiable via

-cortex cluster scale).
+cortex cluster configure).

 The default value for